 During the 1916-1917 winter season, it was the home of Charles Barnard Prince and his wife, Halldis (Möller) Prince.
 He was assistant treasurer of the American Tube Works, manufacturers of brass tubing.
 They also maintained a home in Sherborn, By the 1917-1918 winter season, they had moved to 256 Beacon.

-During the 1917-1918 winter season, 229 Marlborough was the home of Raymond Perry Rodgers Neilson and his wife, Mary (Park) Neilson.
+During the 1917-1918 winter season, 229 Marlborough was the home of Raymond Perry Rodgers Neilson and his wife, Mary Stevenson (Park) Neilson.
 His mother-in-law, Elizabeth Stevenson (Sweitzer) Park, lived with them.
 She was the widow of Pittsburgh steel manufacturer William Gray Park.

 During the 1918-1919 winter season, 229 Marlborough was the home of Hendricks Hallett Whitman and his wife, Adelaide Chatfield (Taylor) Whitman.
 They also maintained a home in Beverly.
 He was a textile manufacturer and wholesale dry goods merchant in his father’s firm, and was serving as a lieutenant in the US Army.
 By the 1919-1920 season, they had moved to 338 Beacon.